a16z/ai/README.md

 ```

 For Twitter API Tokens, go [here](https://apps.twitter.com) to create an app and get the appropriate tokens. (see [documentation of the twitter module](https://github.com/desmondmorris/node-twitter) for more info).

+These variables must be added as Config Vars to the Heroku app.

 Packages used by the app are described in `package.json` and can be installed by running `npm install` on the local root directory of the repository.